lucaswinningham/recipes/shortbread.md

 4. Add half of the dry ingredients and continue mixing the ingredients for 30 seconds.
 Then add the remaining dry ingredients and mix until a crumbly dough forms.
 5. Transfer the dough to the prepared pan and gently press it into the sides and corners of the tray.
 6. Top the shortbread with a generous sprinkling of more demerara sugar and bake for 1 to 1.5 hours or until the top is set and has become lightly golden.
-7. Allow the shortbread to cool for 10-15 minutes the while still warm, cut the shortbread to the desired size using a thin knife.
+7. Allow the shortbread to cool for 10 to 15 minutes the while still warm, cut the shortbread to the desired size using a thin knife.
 8. Allow the shortbread to completely cool and serve with your choice of warm beverage.